 The Nama-Samgiti is a tantric text, however Jamyang Khyentse Wangpo explains that it may also be recited by "beginners who do not practice the profound yoga ... who wish to recite the tantra as a praise to Mañjushri’s formidable qualities."
 When he was teaching the Madhyamakavatara in France in 1996, Dzongsar Khyentse Rinpoche read this text as an auspicious offering and praise, and said:

 This is praised as being the root of all the tantras.
 It is like a Buddhist Bhagavad Gita.
 As I read, you should pray to be born as Mañjushri’s assistant, as his disciple, when he attains enlightenment.
 He is supposedly the last buddha that will be enlightened during this kalpa.
 It is also said that he was the first buddha of this kalpa.

-Below is a translation by Alexander Berzin.
+The translation below is by Alexander Berzin.

 Homage to Mañjushri in youthful form.

-Sixteen Verses on Requesting Instruction
+[Sixteen Verses on Requesting Instruction]: